 CHORRUCO INDIANS.
 The Chorruco (Charruco) Indians were an otherwise unidentified group, possibly Karankawan, that lived on the mainland of Matagorda Bay and kept Álvar Núñez Cabeza de Vaca with them for about six years.
 He stated that they took their name from the woods in which they lived.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Margery H. Krieger, "CHORRUCO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmc59), accessed May 25, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "Chorruco Indians," accessed March 28, 2017, http://www.tshaonline.org/handbook/online/articles/bmc59.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.